 B vitamins are known to promote proper functioning of the brain and nervous system, as well as help induce relaxation and fight fatigue.
 In fact, indicators of B deficiency include irritability, depression and apathy, so to stave off those symptoms, increase your intake of foods rich in B vitamins.
 B vitamins are typically found in the germ and bran of cereal grains, as well as beans, peas, nuts, liver, eggs and dairy products.

 In some cases, inhaling certain scents has been shown to have immediate stress relief effects by raising mood, reducing anxiety and aiding focus and concentration.
 Experts say it’s because the smells can stimulate the limbic system, which in turn releases chemicals that affect the brain, promoting feelings of relaxation, calmness, love and excitement.
 Popular oils for stress relief and mental fatigue include lavender, cypress and rosemary.

 Sleep is the most important natural stress reducer of them all.
 Too little sleep leaves us cranky, irritable and on edge.
 Too much sleep can leave us sluggish and depressed.
 Try to find the right balance that allows you to feel well-rested and ready for the day.
 Promote better sleep by establishing bedtime rituals that signal to your brain that it’s time to fall asleep, avoid exercise in the three hours before sleep or take a warm bath.
-Certain foods can also promote sleep, such as carbohydrates, bananas, peanuts, figs and dairy.
-These contain tryptophans, a precursor for creating melatonin.
+Certain foods can also promote sleep, such as carbohydrates, bananas, peanuts, figs, dairy and - of course, a certain holiday favorite - turkey.
+These foods all contain tryptophans, a precursor for creating melatonin.
 However, avoid having a large meal close to bedtime, because it may result in indigestion, reflux or heartburn.